Invariance under quantum permutations rules out parastatistics: Supplementary Note 5 -- Quantum Reference Frames

 The results of our work show a subtle difficulty of such approaches: quantum coordinate transformations do not necessarily preserve all physical predictions, but only some of them.
 Before we proceed, let us remark here that the interaction of the reference system with the gravitational field of the planet is considered to be negligible by the authors of \cite{QRFIndefiniteMetric}, which is a necessary assumption to establish their result.
 While, as a consequence of that, the scenario they consider is not affected by the subtleties we raise, it is nevertheless instructive to analyze it in more detail, in order to illustrate our point.

-Recall that the QRF formalism can be interpreted as implementing some symmetry on the level of observables (in the terminology of Sections~\ref{supp:sec:QRFsApplBosFerm} and \ref{methods:sec:QRFstates}), while allowing arbitrary non-invariant density operators to describe quantum states.
+Recall that the QRF formalism can be interpreted as implementing some symmetry on the level of observables (in the terminology of Subsection \hyperref[supp:sec:QRFsApplBosFerm]{I} in Supplementary Note 5 and the \hyperref[methods:sec:QRFstates]{Methods} section in the main text), while allowing arbitrary non-invariant density operators to describe quantum states.
 As the authors discuss, their argumentation applies in a physical regime where it makes sense to speak of the positions of the involved physical systems and the associated global translations.
 The initial state of a reference system $R$, the mass $M$ and the test particle $S$ reads

 where $x_T$ denotes the position of subsystem $T\in\{R,M,S\}$ and $|\psi\rangle_T$ is the state of subsystem $T$.
-Now they use the QRF transformations described in Subsection~\ref{supp:sec:QRFsApplBosFerm} above to move into a quantum coordinate system where the large mass $M$ is in a definite position:
+Now they use the QRF transformations described in Subsection \hyperref[supp:sec:QRFsApplBosFerm]{I} in Supplementary Note 5 above to move into a quantum coordinate system where the large mass $M$ is in a definite position:

 where $P=0$ in~\cite{QRFIndefiniteMetric}.
 Note that the transition from~(\ref{eqQRFIndefinite1}) to~(\ref{eqQRFIndefinite2}) is achieved by applying the representation of the translation group~(\ref{eqRepOfTranslation}) to the initial state branch by branch.
 However, there are many such representations $V_P$, one for every total momentum $P$: